Characterizing the effect of retractions on publishing careers: Introduction

-Drawing on retractions as a (potentially stigmatizing) signal that challenges authors' reputations, we offer four key empirical observations.
+Drawing on retractions as a (potentially stigmatizing) signal that challenges authors' reputations, we offer three key empirical observations.
 First, we find that the extent of attention received by a retraction is positively associated with the likelihood of retracted authors leaving publishing careers.
 That is, the more public the retraction, the more profound its consequences appear to be for authors' careers.
 This finding is especially significant since most attention received by papers extends beyond the content of the science, and involves discussions of great societal importance about the context within which scientific findings are produced.
 Second, perhaps counterintuitively, we demonstrate that conditional on staying in scientific publishing, retracted authors retain and gain more collaborators compared to otherwise similar authors without retractions.
-Third, while these larger collaboration networks may benefit retracted authors, retracted authors with less than a decade of publishing experience build qualitatively different, and weaker networks compared to their similar counterparts in terms of their collaborators seniority, productivity and impact post-retraction.
-Fourth, retractions prompted by misconduct have much more severe consequences for the quality of coauthor networks post-retraction when compared to a retraction resulting from a mistake.
+Third, while these larger collaboration networks may benefit retracted authors, retracted authors generally build qualitatively different, and weaker networks compared to their similar counterparts in terms of their collaborators' seniority, and productivity post-retraction.